TEAMING UP AGAINST CANCER

 26 October 2020, 18:00 – 19:30.
 The event is now over but a video recording is available here.

-On the occasion of the 100 years anniversary of Anthroposophic Medicine, the International Federation of Anthroposophic Medical Associations (IVAA) is organising a symposium presenting the contribution of Anthroposophical Medicine to Integrative Oncology.
+On the occasion of the 100 years anniversary of Anthroposophic Medicine, the International Federation of Anthroposophic Medical Associations (IVAA) is organising a symposium presenting the contribution of Anthroposophic Medicine to Integrative Oncology.
 The event is hosted by the Representation of the State of Baden-Württemberg to the European Union and takes place online, on October 26, 2020.

 In the context of the preparation of Europe’s Beating Cancer Plan, this symposium will focus on Integrative Oncology as a patient-centred, evidence-informed field of cancer care.
 Integrative oncology utilizes practices from different traditions alongside conventional cancer treatments, aiming to optimize health, quality of life, and clinical outcomes.
 Multiple studies have demonstrated the benefit and the potential of integrative cancer care in reducing patient suffering and improving long-term prospects.